JPFuquenPaez/Immo-Agentic-RAG/README.md

 └── data/                   # Directory for data files
 ```

+The codebase follows modular programming principles to enhance maintainability and collaboration[2]:

+- **config.py**: Central configuration settings
+- **data_loader.py**: Handles CSV data processing and document conversion
+- **retriever.py**: Manages vector embeddings and semantic search
+- **tools.py**: Defines custom tools for the agent framework
+- **agent.py**: Implements LangGraph state management
+- **streamlit_app.py**: Web interface implementation

+## Troubleshooting

+### Common Issues

+**Issue**: Vector store creation fails
+- **Solution**: Ensure your CSV data is properly formatted and accessible in the data directory

+**Issue**: LLM fails to load
+- **Solution**: Check that you have Ollama installed and the Qwen2.5 model is available

+**Issue**: Module not found errors
+- **Solution**: Verify your virtual environment is activated and all dependencies are installed

+**Issue**: Slow response times
+- **Solution**: Consider reducing the vector database size or optimizing embedding parameters

 ## Contributing

 Contributions are welcome!
 Please follow these steps:

-1. Fork the repository.
+1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`).
+2. Create a new branch (`git checkout -b feature-branch`)
-3. Make your changes and commit them (`git commit -am 'Add new feature'`).
+3. Make your changes and commit them (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature-branch`).
+4. Push to the branch (`git push origin feature-branch`)
-5. Create a new Pull Request.
+5. Create a new Pull Request

+Please ensure your code follows the project's style and includes appropriate tests.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the LICENSE file for more details.